cfpb/hmda-explorer/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.

+We recommend using Node 4.8.0 to run the test / build frameworks dependably for this application.

 ## Tagging releases

 1. Add a new version to the top of `CHANGELOG` with today's date and a list of changes.
 Use [semver](http://semver.org/).